Sunflower River: Water quality

 Like the Yazoo, this river is silt laden.
 The river collects mud from runoff in the bayous and small streams that feed it.
 The river has a distinct "Clear-Mud Line" where it meets the Yazoo, showing that the Big Sunflower is muddier than the Yazoo at their confluence.

 Archaeology

 Early investigators of Native American culture identified many mound sites along the river.
 With what is now known of the cultures in the Southeast, scholars believe these earthwork mounds to have been built by cultures that existed before the emergence of the Choctaw and Chickasaw peoples.
 Clarence B. Moore conducted notable studies of the earthworks on the river near Holly Bluff, about a half a mile from the entrance to Lake George.

 Wildlife refuges

 Land use along the river and in the watershed is predominantly agricultural, with many large-scale, industrial-style farms.
 From the antebellum period into the 20th century, cotton was the major commodity crop.

 Three forested areas have been designated as national wildlife refuges, the Holt Collier National Wildlife Refuge, the Dahomey National Wildlife Refuge, and the Panther Swamp National Wildlife Refuge; all are managed by the U.S. Fish and Wildlife Service.

+In August 2023 the largest state alligator of record was killed in the river.